Buddy the Beefalo: Capture and relocation to sanctuary

 An opportunity for capturing Buddy presented itself when he broke a fence to join a group of cattle at a pasture in the area.
 Although the Plymouth police responded once his break-in was reported, Buddy escaped from the pasture before he could be captured.
 Buddy was once again spotted at the pasture several weeks later, and the pasture's owner worked with a veterinarian to finally capture him after 254 days on the run.

 The Plymouth Police Union started a crowdfunding campaign to pay Buddy's "bail" (buying him from his previous owner, a farm) and raised over $8,500 to do so.
 The police department arranged for Buddy to be transported to Florida.
 Upon arrival at Critter Creek Farm Sanctuary in April 2021, Buddy reportedly adapted to life there quickly.
 He broke a fence shortly after his arrival not in an escape attempt but to break out of quarantine and be with the other cattle at the sanctuary.

+Buddy the Beefalo died in December 2025 at the age of 7.

+In popular culture

+Buddy the Beefalo Escapes!, a children's book written by military romance suspense novelist Marliss Melton and illustrated by her niece Stephanie Melton, was published in 2025.
+Profits from the book were directed to the Critter Creek Farm Sanctuary.